Kamalgrg300/kamalgrg300.github.io/README.md

 #### **5. Responsive Design:**

-- **Mobile-Friendly:** Ensure the website is responsive and works well on different screen sizes.
+- **Mobile-Friendly:** Ensured the website is responsive and works well on different screen sizes.
-- **Tailwind CSS:** Use Tailwind CSS to style your website and create a cohesive and visually appealing design.
+- **Tailwind CSS:** Used Tailwind CSS to style your website and created a cohesive and visually appealing design.

 #### **6. Interactive Elements:**

-- **Smooth Scrolling:** Implement smooth scrolling for navigation between sections.
+- **Smooth Scrolling:** Implemente smooth scrolling for navigation between sections.
-- **Hover Effects:** Add hover effects to buttons, project thumbnails, and other interactive elements to enhance user experience.
+- **Hover Effects:** Added hover effects to buttons, project thumbnails, and other interactive elements to enhance user experience.
-- **Animations:** Use subtle animations to make the website feel more dynamic (e.g., fade-ins, slide-ins).
+- **Animations:** Used subtle animations to make the website feel more dynamic (e.g., fade-ins, slide-ins).

 ### **Project Structure:**